Q: How can I contact my child’s classroom teacher?

 Q: How can I get involved as a volunteer at the school?

 A: The PTO, the school’s Parent-Teacher Organization, provides many exciting opportunities to volunteer and to contribute to specific events throughout the year.
 If you are interested in helping out in your child’s classroom, please talk to your child’s teacher.
-We also have other organizations such as the Men’s Club for athletics, Auction Committee that hosts an auction each year to raise money to supplement the operation of our school, assist in the school library and lunch duty for supervision at lunch time and recess.
+We also have other organizations such as our St. Pius Athletic Club (SPAC), Auction Committee that hosts an auction each year to raise money to supplement the operation of our school, assist in the school library and lunch duty for supervision at lunch time and recess.
 We welcome all volunteers and want you to know how grateful we are for your time and generosity.

 Q: My child needs to take medicine while in school.
 What are the rules concerning medicines?